Marcus0086/portfolio/README.md

 };
 ```

-- Use this stringified object as `.env` variable to fill up the necessary data.
+- Now, add this stringified obj back to the `.env`